 - Propylene glycol.
 A.k.a antifreeze.
 It’s often found in personal care products, and has been reported by the Environmental Working Group to carry a moderate risk of immunotoxicity and allergies.

 - Phthalates.
 These endocrine disruptors are also commonly found in plastic, and cause hormonal imbalances as well as infertility (predominantly in men).

 - Antibacterial agents.
 Also endocrine disruptors, and have a negative impact on the immune system (in particular, the gut microbiome).

 Our armpits contain around 20-30 lymph nodes that help in protecting the immune system.
 They filter substances that travel through the lymphatic fluid, cleansing toxins from the body and protecting against foreign invaders by carrying waste from our tissues to the bloodstream.

 The skin is one of the largest organs in the body, so whatever’s put on the skin can easily be absorbed into the bloodstream.

 By doing an armpit detox, it can help draw out and remove some of these toxins from the tissue in our armpits.

 How to Detox Your Armpits

 - Combine all the ingredients together in a glass bowl and mix together with a wooden or plastic spoon, nothing metal, until the mix forms a cream-like consistency.

 - Apply an even layer onto your armpits and leave the paste on for 5-20 minutes.
 It’s recommended to start off with the shorter time-frame and work up from there once you’ve seen how your body adjusts to the cream.
 If it hurts at all, remove it immediately.

-- Wash away with a warm by wetting a wash cloth or rinsing the paste off in the shower.
+- Wash the paste away with warm water by wetting a wash cloth or rinsing the paste off in the shower.
 You may notice redness where the paste sat on the skin.
 This is perfectly normal as it increases blood-flow to the area, but it will quickly fade.

-- Repeat daily as needed until armpit odour goes away and natural deodorant no longer irritates the skin in that area.
+- Repeat this process daily as needed until armpit odour goes away and natural deodorant no longer irritates the skin in that area.

-- Dry brushing also helps improve lymph circulation (do the dry brushing before or after the armpit detox, not during).
+Dry brushing also helps improve lymph circulation (you can dry brush before or after the armpit detox, not during).